 A TLC-based SSD supports 3000 P/E cycles, and a QLC based SSD has only 1000 P/E cycles.
 This info confirms that which is more long-lasting.
 That’s why the Samsung EVO is far ahead of the QVO series because of its durability.

 After comparing all sides of an SSD, we can conclude that the EVO series of Samsung is winning all the comparisons with the QVO series of the same brand.
-The EVO series has provided better performance, endurance, warranty, and they are long-lasting than the QVO series.
+The EVO series has provided better performance, endurance, and warranty, and they are more long-lasting than the QVO series.

 Though the EVO series SSDs price is comparatively higher than the QVO series.
 But there are a lot of reasons for that.
 If you want better performance and a better device, you have to pay a little more.
 The EVO charges more because of its better quality device and performance.

-If we look at the QVO series SSDs, they are indeed falling behind the EVO series, but they are also good as an entry-level SSD.
+If we look at the QVO series SSDs, they are indeed falling behind the EVO series, but they are also good as entry-level SSD.
 Their performance is fast enough to work properly in a conventional laptop or PC, and it is suitable for general customer use, especially for space duties.
 You won’t find any difference from other less popular SATA SSD while using the QVO SSD.